cloud-gov/cg-site/content/ops/security-ir.md

 An incident begins when someone (the *reporter*) becomes aware of a potential incident.
 We define "incident" broadly, following [NIST SP 800-61](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf), as "a violation or imminent threat of violation of computer security policies, acceptable use policies, or standard security practices" (6).
 This is a deliberately broad definition, designed to encompass any scenario that might threaten the security of cloud.gov.

 The reporter should contact the cloud.gov team in `#cloud-gov` to begin the response process.
-They should escalate by contating the cloud.gov leads directly until they receive acknowledgment of their report.
+They should escalate by contacting the cloud.gov leads directly until they receive acknowledgment of their report.
 The final escalation point is to page the infrastructure lead, whose contact info is in the channel details of `#incident-response`.

 The first responder at this point becomes *Incident Commander* (IC), and carries out the next steps in the response.
 The IC's responsibility is coordination, not necessarily investigation.
 The IC's primary role is to guide the process.
 The first responder may remain IC throughout the process, or they may hand off IC duties later in the process.

-The first step for the IC is to create an issue in the [security-incidents](https://github.com/18f/security-incidents) github repo.
+The first step for the IC is to create an issue in the [`security-incidents`](https://github.com/18f/security-incidents) github repo.
 Copy the following template to create the issue:

 ```
 Short description of what's going on